Trump suggests France would have been defeated without US

 Nearly all U.S. wine exports to major markets, including the European Union — of which France is a part — face tariffs, according to the Wine Institute, which represents California winemakers in Washington on matters of tax, trade and regulatory issues.

-Trump, who built a career as a businessman before he entered politics, opened a winery in Charlottesville, Virginia, in 2011.
+Trump, who built a career in business before he entered politics, opened a winery in Charlottesville, Virginia, in 2011.

 Macron is hovering at around 30 percent in popularity polls, while the unemployment rate is just above 9 percent.

+Trump appeared to be referring to Macron's comment Sunday during a speech for the World War I centennial in which he decried the rise of nationalism across Europe and elsewhere, calling it a "betrayal of patriotism."
+The comments were widely viewed as a rebuke of Trump, who sat stone-faced with other world leaders as Macron spoke and who embraces the "nationalist" label despite the negative connotations associated with the term.

-Trump's continued complaints about France and Macron struck a nerve with some in the European nation, especially since the president's latest broadsides came on the third anniversary of the Paris terror attacks that killed 130 people in 2015.
+Trump's continued complaints about France and Macron struck a nerve with some in the European nation, especially since the latest broadsides came on the third anniversary of the Paris terror attacks that killed 130 people in 2015.

 It prompted French journalist Hugo Clement to tweet in response: "We are already great, especially on november 13th.
 Go back to your room and give the phone to an adult."

+The complaints were also another marker of the up-and-down relationship Trump has had with Macron since they first met last year.

 Trump also defended his decision to cancel a trip Saturday to the Aisne-Marne American Cemetery at Belleau Wood in Northern France after rainy weather grounded his helicopter.
+The White House later said that driving two-and-a-half hours to the cemetery would have required many Paris roadways to be closed on short notice to accommodate the president's motorcade and that Trump didn't want to cause that kind of disruption.

-The president did go ahead with a trip and speech in the rain Sunday at the Suresnes American Cemetery and Memorial just outside Paris.
+Trump did go ahead with a trip and speech in the rain Sunday at the Suresnes American Cemetery and Memorial just outside Paris.

 "By the way, when the helicopter couldn't fly to the first cemetery in France because of almost zero visibility, I suggested driving.
 Secret Service said NO, too far from airport & big Paris shutdown.
 Speech next day at American Cemetary in pouring rain!
 Little reported-Fake News!" he tweeted.